 If your credit situation changes, your bank also can decide to pull your HELOC line of credit.

 One benefit of this type of loan – you only pay interest on the amount of cash that you draw out.
+Many homeowners seek to refi a HELOC.
 If you get a home equity line of credit and want to increase the limit, consider a HELOC refinance.

 #3 Simple Interest Home Equity Loan